Advanced Peripheral Vascular Interventional Cardiology Course

 Full participation is required for 100 percent reimbursement.
 All attendees must:

-- Make flight arrangements that depart after attending the final session which ends at 12:30 pm on Sunday, December 4
+- Make flight arrangements that depart after the final session ending at 1:15 PM on Sunday, December 3

 - A signed letter from your program director stating the dates of your fellowship**